 The success rate of prostate surgery

-Survival rates can tell you how many people with the same type and stage of cancer are still alive 5 years after being diagnosed.
+Survival rates can tell how many people with the same type and stage of cancer are still alive 5 years after being diagnosed.
 For example, if you have stage 3 colon cancer, there is a 66% chance that 5 years later, you will be alive.
 But the rates cannot tell you how long you will live.
 However, they may help give you an idea of how likely your treatment will be successful.

 Survival rates are estimates.
 They are based on data from many people who have had cancer before.
-These numbers might be confusing because they don’t tell you what will happen, but they can help doctors decide treatments.
-Talk with your doctor to see if these statistics apply to you because they know about your situation.
+These numbers might be confusing because they don’t tell you what will happen, but they can help doctors decide on treatments.
+Talk with your doctor to see if these statistics apply because they know about your situation.

 A relative survival rate tells how likely a person is to survive a particular type of cancer.
 I.e., if the 5-year close survival rate for prostate cancer is 90%, it means that men who have this type of cancer are about 90% as likely as other men to live a minimum of 5 years after being diagnosed with the disease.

 These numbers are based on men diagnosed with prostate cancer between 2010 and 2016.